 Many times I went to Ourém without daring to go up to the castle.
 About 40 years ago I went, and didn’t like it.
 I recently decided to go back there, and the surprise was extremely pleasant.

 Tourism works miracles, and the entire space has been recovered and beautified, and today it is a visit that is recommended.

-Coming from the founding period of Portugal, the castle of Ourém is, by many, considered the most beautiful in Portugal.
+Coming from the founding period of Portugal, this castle is, by many, considered the most beautiful in Portugal.

 Well… I won’t say that much, but it’s beautiful, and the well-visible restoration works promise to improve it even more.